 3. Price of Berlin vs. Other European Capitals

-Out of the above choices, Berlin is in fact the most expensive city.
+Out of the above choices, Berlin is in fact, the most expensive city.
 But in comparison with the likes of London and Paris, Berlin is relatively cheap.
-Sure, prices have been on the rise in recent years… but relatively speaking, Berlin is pretty damn affordable – particularly for an Australian citizen (WHY IS AUSTRALIA SO DAMN EXPENSIVE TO LIVE!?!??!).
+Sure, prices have been on the rise in recent years… but relatively speaking, Berlin is pretty affordable.

-If you haven’t been to Berlin yet, COME VISIT US!
-Berlin has one of the world’s most incredible music + nightlife scenes, if not the best.
+Berlin has one of the world’s most incredible music and nightlife scenes.
 Eating out is ridiculously affordable and somewhat of a tradition for catching up with friends and colleagues, and the city hosts some great international events.
-I know I’m somewhat bias now, but Berlin really is the cultural capital of the world (if you ask me, bias and all).
+I know I’m somewhat biased now, but Berlin really is the cultural capital of the world (if you ask me, bias and all).